Early takeaways from Ontario igaming

 Precautions around promotion

 As with any new market that opens up, it’s vital to understand the regulations that have been put into place to avoid any unnecessary issues.
-Both operators and affiliates can’t market in the same way that they might just a few kilometres south in Michigan.
+Operators and affiliates can’t market in the same way that they might just a few kilometres south in Michigan.

 While Ontario allows for the promotion of igaming products, according to the AGCO, “advertising and marketing materials that communicate gambling inducements, bonuses and credits are prohibited, except on an operator’s gaming site and through direct advertising and marketing, after receiving active player consent.”
 There are other rules as well, but this presents a significant challenge in comparison to the market in New York, for example, where operators and affiliates can promote this type of offer.